Anisa098/Project-COMP-312-Icy-Tower/CODE_OF_CONDUCT.md

-# Icy Tower Game Code of Conduct
+# Jumpin Jungle Game Code of Conduct

 As contributors and community members of the Icy Tower Game project, we pledge to create a welcoming and inclusive environment for all participants.
 This Code of Conduct outlines our expectations for behavior and sets the ground rules for respectful collaboration.